EsquiloTorto/Brain-tumor-classification/README.md

 The application of automated classification techniques, including Machine Learning (ML) and Artificial Intelligence (AI), consistently outperforms manual classification.
 Therefore, proposing a system that utilizes Deep Learning Algorithms like Convolutional Neural Networks (CNN), Artificial Neural Networks (ANN), and Transfer Learning (TL) could greatly assist medical professionals worldwide.

 In a context where brain tumors exhibit diverse sizes and locations, making their nature challenging to understand, MRI analysis typically necessitates a skilled neurosurgeon.
 Developing countries often face a shortage of qualified doctors and limited knowledge about tumors, resulting in time-consuming and challenging MRI report generation.
 Hence, implementing an automated system can address these challenges.

+The dataset used was the Brain Tumor Classification Dataset from Kaggle, which can be found [here](https://www.kaggle.com/sartajbhuvaji/brain-tumor-classification-mri).

 ## Tools
 In the make of this studies the following tools were used: